biovino1/DCTSearch/README.md

 python scripts/make_db.py --fafile <.fa file> --dbfile <output>
 ```

+This will generate a SQLite database file with one table containing a protein id, sequence, list of domains, and DCT fingerprints for each sequence in the fasta file.
+If the process is interrupted for any reason, you can restart it and the script will skip any sequences that have already had fingerprints generated.

 ### Embedding and Fingerprinting Protein Sequences
 Embedding protein sequences can be a memory-intensive process.
 To allow for the embedding of very large sequences, we split any sequence larger than the '--maxlen' parameter into overlapping windows and embed each window separately.
 The final embedding is a a concatenation of each window's embedding and the overlapping segments are averaged together.
 The default value for '--maxlen' is 1000, but you can change this parameter to a larger or smaller value depending on your system's memory constraints.
 If you would like to use a GPU to embed your protein sequences, you can specify the number of GPUs with the '--gpu' parameter, otherwise it will default to using the CPU to embed sequences.